PEI-Education/PEI-Transcript-Webreport-Plugin/README.md

 ## Release History

+* v2025.10.4 - Fixed issue where archived students were not displaying
 * v2025.10.3 - Migrated data request to PowerQuery
 * v2024.11 - Updated to better highlight ESAP & to include new grad reqs
 * v2024.10 - Updated pagenavigation for report card changes